 When people hear the word Open Source, there may be more than a few negative misconceptions.
 After all, we’re used to anything that claims to be “free” containing some kind of hidden cost.
 However, there is truly no catch with accessing and using Open Source software.
-Open Source usage has only been rising over the past decade; in fact, 95% of companies will be using open source by 2017.
+Open Source usage has only been rising over the past decade; in fact, 78% of companies were using open source software in 2015.
 So what explains the exponential rise and incorporation of Open Source?
 It offers a multitude of advantages over your standard software vendor, and for our purposes ends up being a perfect match in the context of test automation.
 Lets take a look at the overarching benefits of Open Source for test automation

 Freedom & Flexibility

 The philosophy behind open source can be boiled down to one word: Freedom.
 Open source technologies are created without proprietary standards or formats; they are accessible by anyone, without any kind of strings attached or additional dependent purchases needed.
 These are not made by someone trying to sell their software, but instead a community wishing to share what they have created, with complete transparency of the source code.
 Here are a two reasons why having software with this kind of “Freedom” is a great thing: